tdwg/bdq/tg2/_build_review/templates/tutorial/tutorial-header.md

 It is important to recognize that BDQ does not standardize full `Quality Control` or `Quality Assurance` workflows; it standardizes the semantics of Tests and their Responses and provides `Measure` patterns to support `Quality Control` and `Quality Assurance` workflows.

 In listing a set of `Validations` for our `Use Case`, we are setting a `ValidationPolicy` for the `Use Case`.
 A `ValidationPolicy` is the set of `Validations` that are relevant to a particular `Use Case`.
 A `Use Case` also has an `AmendmentPolicy` (the set of `Amendments` that are relevant to that `Use Case`) and a `MeasurementPolicy` (the set of `Measures` that are relevant to that `Use Case`), and an `IssuePolicy` (the set of `Issues` that are relevant to that `Use Case`).
+The set of Tests associated with a `Use Case` in its `Policies` can be referred to as a Test suite.

 Informally, to perform `Quality Control` we could run the set of `Validation` Tests in the `ValidationPolicy` for our `Use Case`, and simply examine the outputs for NOT_COMPLIANT `Response.result` values, and then locate and fix those problems in the dataset.
-BDQ does not constrain how we do that examination and fixing, but it does provide a standard way to report the results of those `Validations` (the `Data Quality Report`), and it provides a standard way to summarize those results across records in the dataset (the `MultiRecord` `Measures`) to help us prioritize and track our `Quality Control` efforts.
+BDQ does not constrain how we do that examination and remediation, but it does provide a standard way to report the results of those `Validations` (the `Data Quality Report`), and it provides a standard way to summarize those results across records in the dataset (the `MultiRecord` `Measures`) to help us prioritize and track our `Quality Control` efforts.

 For our **Validated Distribution Authority** `Use Case` we would likely wish to define one or more `Amendment` Tests to propose changes to fix problems identified by the `Validations` that are relevant to that `Use Case`, but we won't explore these here.
 Instead, we will focus on the `MultiRecord` `Measures` that we would want to use to evaluate the quality of a dataset for this `Use Case`, and to track improvements in that quality as we find and fix errors in the dataset.